GustavLindberg99/JsTypeChecking.php/README.md

 **Warning:** Using `implicit Function` is dangerous, since it will compile into `new Function(arg)` which is similar to `eval(arg)`.

 You can't use `implicit` when checking the type of the contents of a container, things like `Array[implicit Type]` won't be processed.
-However, `implicit Array[Type]` works fine, it will first convert the argument to an array, and then check that all elements are of type `Type`.
+However, `implicit Array[Type]` works fine, it will first convert the argument to an array, and then check that all elements are of type `Type` (and throw an error otherwise).
 Sets, objects and maps work similarly.

 If a reference type is converted to another type, the reference will be broken *only* if a type conversion is needed: